Boston Human Resources Schools

-Emmanuel College was established in 1919 and today serves almost 1,800 students annually through undergraduate degree programs in the arts and sciences.
+Emmanuel College was established in 1919 and today serves more than 2,000 students annually through undergraduate degree programs in the arts and sciences.
 The school also offers graduate and professional programs in nursing, education and management, including human resources.

 Master of Science in Human Resource Management

 The Master of Science in Human Resource Management is a 36-credit program that can give students a strong foundation in leadership, ethics, behavioral science, research, strategic planning and organizational development.
 In addition to the required curriculum, students must participate in a capstone seminar that requires them to integrate material with theoretical practice and hands-on training.
 Program coursework covers topics that include organizational development, financial management, negotiation and conflict management, labor and employee relations, employment and recruitment practices, and strategic planning.